NetDevNotes/iTerm2-with-Oh-My-ZSH/README.md

 </div>
 <br/>

+> To open iTerm you can simply click the application icon.
+If you were to open Terminal (MAC OSX) you would still have zsh integrted as the installer changes your @SHELL variable to use zsh by default (see below).\

 # Verify ZSH install and ZSH as default shell
 You probably want zsh as your default shell, so when you open a terminal session zsh will be used by default.
 This is set in your environment variables, below are a few ways to check the installer set this for you: